 Do you have any writing-related rituals or quirks?

-This question is funny because I once asked my husband what quirk he has noticed.
-He said I stop sleeping when I’m writing.
-And he’s right!
+I stop sleeping when I’m writing.
 I become so invested in a project when I’m writing that I hardly sleep at night because I’m busy writing and I walk around day dreaming the story during the day.
 I suppose I’m pretty immersed when I get in the zone.